Are Pancakes Good For You?

 Use alternative flours to the standard wheat/gluten varieties e.g. buckwheat is brilliant but there are also several blends of different ‘free from’ flours available which are great to use too.

-Use loads of fresh squeezed lemon juice, lemon from the bottle or any other squeezy gadget is not allowed!!!!
+Use loads of fresh squeezed lemon juice, lemon from the bottle or any other squeezy gadget is processed and therefore not the best!!!!
 Lemon is so refreshing, very high in Vitamin C and has amazing cleansing and antioxidant powers.

 Keep away from shop bought additive rich sauces and spreads.
 Keep it simple.
 Pancakes are so versatile, you can have them any time of the day with anything you fancy.
 I have just given you some extra ideas below….